 At SAIIE, we work with the well-renowned local rowing club at Club Naútico Sevilla to help student rowers perfect their skills.
 College rowers will have the opportunity to study with us and train with the rowing team while earning college credits.

-The Rowing program allows students, during the summer, to train 5 days a week alongside top rowers.
+The Rowing program allows students, during the summer, to train 5 days per week alongside top rowers.
 Training will be in the evenings during the week and in the morning on weekends.
-There will be an organized race for those who choose to do both summer sessions.
-For those who choose to do only one of the summer sessions, a race is possible but not guaranteed.
+A regatta is possible but not guaranteed.
 Along with training, you will need to take a minimum of 3-4 credits per session.
 The courses we offer are in Spanish Language, Spanish Culture, and Liberal Arts.

 To learn more about the academic program that we offer at SAIIE through the summer please visit our website here.

 1) Renowned for having the best rowing training facility within Europe.

 2) The River, Guadalquivir, has an eventual end.
 It is divided off into two sections, meaning no strong currents, creating the perfect waters for rowing.
 Together, Seville´s weather and water conditions simulate the exact conditions that are set for the Olympics, assuring optimal rowing speed and performance.